smontgomerie/SocketIO-Test/README.md

 `npm start`

 #### Unity
-- Add TestObject.cs to a GameObject
+- Add SceneController.cs to a GameObject
-- Connect to port 11102 (defined in app.js)
+- Fill in server box

 #### Web
 - Simple web interface to send commands to Unity project